 Concrete lifting foam is used to level, raise or lift concrete.
 It is a procedure that works to correct uneven concrete by affecting the soil beneath it.
-Since the early 1900’s slab jacking or mud jacking has been utilized as a means to repair and lift a concrete slabs.
-This is done by pumping “grout” through the concrete which pushes it up from below.
-This grout can be made from crushed limestone, water and cement.
+Since the early 1900’s slab jacking or mud jacking has been utilized as a means to repair and lift concrete slabs.
+This was done by pumping “grout” through the concrete which pushes it up from below.
+This grout was made from crushed limestone, water, and cement.

-Cracks in your concrete or a difference in height between where your concrete use to be and where it is now are a few of the indications that your concrete is sinking.
+Cracks in your concrete or a difference in height between concrete slabs are a few of the indications that your concrete is sinking.
 Your home may be new, it may even be less than 10 years old but the concrete around your home is showing signs that it is sinking (the driveway or steps are falling away from the house.)
 You’d like to blame the contractor, but it is not their fault.
-Concrete that is sinking or cracking may due to the fact that the soil underneath the concrete slab (driveway, sidewalk, patio or deck) has consolidated or soil conditions are drier than they once were or the drainage system around your house is adding to the problem of sinking concrete.
+Concrete that is sinking or cracking may due to the fact that the soil underneath the concrete slab (driveway, sidewalk, patio or deck) has consolidated, the soil conditions are drier than they once were or the drainage system around your house is adding to the problem of sinking concrete.

 Foam Lifting is a Modern Approach

-A more modern approach to concrete leveling is through the use of expanding polyurethane foam that provides a wide range of benefits that traditional mud jacking techniques lack.
+A more modern approach to concrete leveling is through the use of expanding polyurethane foam that provides a wider range of benefits than traditional mud jacking/grout techniques.

-The Foam Lifting Technique is a fine tuned system that is unique to every job that is tackled.
+The Foam Lifting Technique is a fine-tuned system that is unique to every job that is tackled.
 It is just not a matter of drilling a few holes and filling them with foam.
 An experienced foam lifting contractor has to have in-depth knowledge of the product and the nuances of the equipment.
-They have to have expereince with the product in all kinds fo weather conditions.
-This experience will also be a precursor for lifting the concrete or not.
+They have to have experience with the product in all kinds fo weather conditions.
+This experience will also be a precursor for lifting the concrete successfuly.
 Concrete Raising Systems tests every batch of foam they receive from the manufacturer.
-They test to make sure the quality, fluidity and curing of the foam is consistent from batch to batch.
+They test to make sure the quality, fluidity, and curing of the foam is consistent from batch to batch.
 They clean and test their equipment.
 And they test the foam for weather conditions.
-Foam leveling is a two part polymer process that uses a gun type piece of equipment to inject the foam through 5/8” holes.
+Foam leveling is a two-part polymer process that uses a gun-type piece of equipment to inject the foam through 5/8” holes.
 The equipment must always be checked to make sure the PSI and the rate at which the parts are combining to create the injection process (that creates the expansion of the air bubbles) is working properly and effectively.

 Use an expert- You won’t regret it

-Only an expert who consistently works with Foam Lifting as the process in which to repair a sunken concrete slab, will do it precisely and effectively every time.
-When these pre-check systems are put in place it results in a job that does not have to be re-done (i.e. concrete sinks again as many traditional mud jacking jobs do).
+And only an expert who consistently works with the Foam Lifting process to repair a sunken concrete slab will do it precisely and effectively every time.
+When these pre-check systems are put in place it results in a job that does not have to be re-done (i.e. concrete sinks again in many traditional mud jacking jobs).
 Foam lifting with polyurethane is impervious to moisture, erosion or settling.
-Cured foam retains its shape and volume which greatly reduces the chances of a new void (unless there is an earthquake or other outside cause) forming.
+Cured foam retains its shape and volume which greatly reduces the chances of a new void forming.

 When you do only do one thing- you do it exceptionally well